 Key Research Summary

-Sex Differences: Women show 2x greater cognitive response due to 70-80% lower baseline brain creatine (PMC, 2021)
+Sex Differences: Women show 2x greater cognitive response due to 70-80% lower endogenous creatine stores [12]

 Important Note: Cognitive benefits require higher doses (5-10g) than muscle benefits (3-5g).
 Benefits are most pronounced in women and during metabolic stress or disease states.